pittar/ansible-ocp-azure/README.md

 After all pre-reqs are met and required variables have been filled out the deployment consists of running the following:
 `ansible-playbook deploy.yml -e @vars.yml`

 The ansible control host running the deployment will be setup to use ssh proxy through the bastion in order to reach all nodes.
 The openshift inventory `hosts` file will be templated into the project root directory and used for the Installation.

 ## Destroy
-`ansible-playbook destroy.yml -e @vars.yml`
+`ansible-playbook destroy.yml -e@vars.yml`